yubank98/YBNK_Portafolio/src/content/blog/post-3.md

 ![FactorK logo](/public/factorK.png)

-Bearsoft is your A.I.-assisted technology recruitment partner, find and engage your qualified candidates in less time than the industry standard, Quickly fill out open positions, smooth your recruitment processes, and onboard your developer engineers in days instead of weeks.
+We strive to be your main nearshore software technology partner.
+We will support your digital strategy and solve your software development needs by providing you with the best nearshore talent through staff augmentation, dedicated teams, and consulting.

 ## Features

-1. **ETL Process**
+1. **Data Integration and Processing**

-  - Extraction of data from Json's and excel sheets in google cloud to transform and store them (ETL) in an assigned format.
+   - Extraction and processing of data using C# - .NET Core from various sources, including APIs and databases.

-2. **Data Transformation**
+2. **Front-End Development**

-  - Data transformation for clean and graphical display to users.
+   - Creation of interactive web interfaces and dashboards using Angular JS and React for enhanced user experience.

 3. **Agile Scrum Methodology**

-  - Agile Scrum methodology (Jira).
+   - Project management and task tracking following Agile Scrum methodology using Jira.

 4. **Repository Management**

-  - Repository Management with GitLab.
+   - Version control and collaborative development using Azure DevOps repositories.

-5. **Error handling and monitoring**
+5. **Error Handling and Monitoring**

-  - Implementation of error handling mechanisms and monitoring processes.
+   - Implementation of logging, error handling, and monitoring tools to ensure system reliability and performance.

 6. **Documentation**

-  - Documentation of code and its processes for reference and transparency.
+   - Comprehensive code and process documentation for system transparency and future reference.

 7. **Technology Selection**

-  - Selection and proposal of the most optimal technologies for solving complex problems.
+   - Evaluation and selection of optimal technologies to address complex business challenges effectively.

-8. **Technologies Used**
+8. **Cloud and Containerization**

-  - Utilization of Google Cloud services, including Google Drive and Cloud Spreadsheets, along with Python libraries such as Pandas, NumPy, Matplotlib, SciPy, and Seaborn.
+   - Deployment of applications using Azure Container Docker for scalable and secure cloud solutions.

 ## Tecnologies